fofxtools/guzzle-middleware/docs/dev-server-design.md

-# Development Client Design Document
+# Development Server Design Document

 ## Purpose
-Create a development client to demonstrate and verify GuzzleMiddleware's capabilities, focusing on:
+This is the plan to create a development server to demonstrate and verify GuzzleMiddleware's capabilities, focusing on:
 - Multiple transaction handling (redirects)
 - Logging functionality
 - Debugging output